Predatory Journals Undercut Scholarship and Deserve to be Starved

 Even if that’s done, there’s good news and bad.
 The good is that any system that is good at identifying predatory journals will discourage authors from paying to publish in them.
 The predatory publishers will lose income and be discouraged from continuing.

 The bad news is that the initial loss of income will bring the ire of the predatory publishers.
 And those publishers have remedies.
 One is to make their journals good, but that’s expensive, so they probably don’t want to do that.
-Another is to sue their critics.
+Another, at least in the United States, is to sue their critics.

 On what theory?
 Likely, trade libel, colloquially called veggie libel.
 The theory behind that is, probably, that if what’s said against a product would be libel if said against a person and if the product is made by people (even an extractable needs people to extract it) then it’s libel.
 Losing that case could be expensive for a critic.